.accordion .accordian-holder .accordion-title {pad

 Orlando Treatment Solutions will iron out the details for you in a manner that will make you confident in your path to sobriety.
 That first simple call is your ticket to making Orlando Treatment Solutions your solution for addiction.
 Get the freedom from addiction that you deserve today.

-Call us now on (386) 264-6000Orlando Treatment Solutions makes numerous media outlets available to encourage you in your recovery process.
+Call us now on (321) 415-3213Orlando Treatment Solutions makes numerous media outlets available to encourage you in your recovery process.
 Digital media literature is approved by a licensed professional and intended to guide you in your recovery path.

 Years of experience

-Our Program Leaders have had extensive experience in Addiction Treatment and are ready to help those who are struggling with addiction.
+Our leadership team has extensive experience in dual-diagnosis treatment and is ready to help those who are struggling with substance use and mental health.

-Our Staff consists of many licensed addiction treatment facilitators and other staff who are ready to share their experience and their success’.
+Our staff consists of many licensed addiction and mental health treatment facilitators and other staff who are ready to share their experience and their success.

 Happy patients

-Orlando Treatment solutions has helped over 2,000 people who have struggled with alcohol and drug addiction find freedom from addiction.
+Orlando Treatment Solutions has helped over 2,000 people who have struggled with substance use (alcohol and drug addiction) and mental health find freedom.

 Reaching out to Orlando Treatment Solutions may be the most important call of your recovery process.
 A caring professional is waiting for your call to be your guide to addiction-free living.